Awwal-10/binary-search-visualizer/README.md

 ## Problem Breakdown & Computational Thinking

 ### Algorithm Choice
-I chose **Binary Search** because it's an efficient O(log n) algorithm that demonstrates the "divide and conquer" approach perfectly.
-It's ideal for visualization as each step clearly shows the search space halving.
+I chose Binary Search because it's an efficient O(log n) algorithm that demonstrates the "divide and conquer" approach perfectly.
+I believe it's ideal for visualization as each step clearly shows the search space halving.

 ### Decomposition
 1. Take sorted array and target value as input